Quantum GraviElectro Dynamics: Particle creation in the strong field

 \subsection{Schwinger effect in the QED}

-The Schwinger effect, or the Sauter--Schwinger effect, is a phenomenon that the strong electric field creates a pair of charged particles\cite{Sauter:1931zz,Heisenberg:1936nmg,PhysRev.82.664}, e.g., an electron-positron pair.
-A strong electric field separates the created pair from each other, preventing the pair annihilating back into the vacuum.
-The Schwinger effect is not confirmed experimentally to date.
-The effective action of the Schwinger effect, $S^{~}_\QED$, is provided as\cite{Heisenberg:1936nmg,Medina:2015qzc}
+The Schwinger effect, or the Sauter--Schwinger effect, is a phenomenon in which a strong electric field creates a pair of charged particles\!\cite{Sauter:1931zz,Heisenberg:1936nmg,PhysRev.82.664}, e.g., an electron-positron pair.
+A strong electric field separates the created pair from each other, preventing the pair from annihilating back into the vacuum.
+The Schwinger effect has not been confirmed experimentally to date.
+The effective action of the Schwinger effect, $S^{~}_\QED$, is provided as\!\cite{Heisenberg:1936nmg,Medina:2015qzc}

 where $E$ is a electric field strength and $\FF^{~}_e$ is an electric force on an electron.
-We note on the physical dimension that $[\FF^{~}_e]_\text{p.d.}=L^{-2}$ and $[\tilde{m}^{~}_e]_\text{p.d.}=L^{-1}$ in our units, thus the argument of exponential has a null physical dimension, and the action shall be dimensionless after four-dimensional spatial integrate.
+We note on the physical dimension that $[\FF^{~}_e]_\text{pd}=L^{-2}$ and $[\tilde{m}^{~}_e]_\text{pd}=L^{-1}$ in our units, thus the argument of exponential has a null physical dimension, and the action shall be dimensionless after four-dimensional spatial integrate.

 Consider the Schwinger effect owing to the Coulomb-type electric field.
-The critical electric-field strength to the electron-positron pair creation owing to the Schwinger effect is $V^{~}_c=1\times10^{18}$ V/m\cite{PhysRev.82.664}, yielding the critical radius ($r^{~}_{ c}$) and the critical energy ($\E^{~}_c$) of the Coulomb potential as
+The critical electric-field strength to the electron-positron pair creation owing to the Schwinger effect is $V^{~}_c=1\times10^{18}$ V/m\!\cite{PhysRev.82.664}, yielding the critical radius ($r^{~}_{ c}$) and the critical energy ($\E^{~}_c$) of the Coulomb potential as

 where critical radius is larger than the proton charge radius.
-We note that the critical radius is smaller than the atomic scale and larger than the nucleus scale.
-Elementary charged particles cannot occur the Schwinger effect due to the energy-momentum conservation.
+We note that the critical radius is smaller than the atomic scale and larger than the nuclear scale.
+Elementary charged particles cannot cause the Schwinger effect due to energy-momentum conservation.
 However, this simple estimation suggests that the Schwinger effect may occur around a charged composite particle if the composite system can supply enough energy to create an electron-positron pair.

-The infinite sum of vacuum-to-vacuum transition diagrams gives the effective action of the Schwinger effect in the QED\cite{PhysRev.82.664}.
-We re-calculate the vacuum-decay rate of the Coulomb electric field at a one-loop order to compare with the Hawking radiation owing to the QGED.
-We write the vacuum-to-vacuum transition amplitude in the QED as
+The infinite sum of vacuum-to-vacuum transition diagrams gives the effective action of the Schwinger effect in the QED\!\cite{PhysRev.82.664}.
+We recalculate the vacuum-decay rate of the Coulomb electric field at a one-loop order to compare with the Hawking radiation owing to the \QGED.
+We write the vacuum-to-vacuum transition amplitude in QED as